TWA Flight 847: Alleged perpetrators

 Hezbollah specialist Magnus Ranstorp of the University of St Andrews credits "leading" Hezbollah members Hassan Izz-Al-Din (later involved with the Kuwait Airways Flight 422 hijacking in 1988) and Mohammed Ali Hammadi, whose brother was one of the commanders of the Hezbollah Special Security Apparatus, with assisting Hezbollah operatives in the "supervision and planning of the incident itself and as an active participant in the defusion and resolution".

 On October 10, 2001, in the immediate aftermath of 9/11, three of the alleged hijackers, Imad Mughniyeh, Ali Atwa, and Hassan Izz-Al-Din, having been indicted earlier in United States district courts for the 1985 skyjacking of the American airliner, were among the original 22 fugitives announced by President George W. Bush to be placed on the newly formed FBI Most Wanted Terrorists list.
 Rewards of $5 million for information resulting in the arrest and conviction of Atwa and Izz-Al-Din are still being offered by the United States.

 Mohammed Ali Hammadi was arrested in 1987 in Frankfurt, West Germany, while attempting to smuggle liquid explosives, 19 months after the TWA Flight 847 attack.
 In addition to the West German charge of illegal importation of explosives, he was tried and convicted of Stethem's murder and was sentenced to life in prison.
 However, he was paroled and released by German officials on December 20, 2005, and returned to Lebanon.
 There has been speculation that his parole was granted as part of a covert prisoner swap, in exchange for the release of Susanne Osthoff.
 Taken hostage in Iraq a month prior, Osthoff was released the week of Hammadi's parole.
 On February 14, 2006 the United States formally asked the Lebanese government to extradite Mohammed Ali Hammadi for Stethem's murder.
 On February 24, 2006, he appeared as well on the FBI Most Wanted Terrorists list, with the name Mohammed Ali "Hamadei" (sic).
 He was among the second group of indicted fugitives to be named by the FBI to the list.

-Several news outlets reported the announcement by Hezbollah of the death of Imad Mughniyeh in a car bomb explosion in Syria on February 13, 2008.
+Imad Mughniyeh was assassinated on the night of 12 February 2008 by a car bomb explosion in Syria on February 13, 2008.
 The remaining three fugitives from TWA Flight 847 remain on the list, and at large.

-On September 19, 2019, Greek police arrested a 65-year-old Lebanese man who was accused of involvement in the hijacking.
-The man was arrested at Mykonos during a passport check for cruise ship passengers.
-He was aboard a cruise ship that had crossed Rhodes, Santorini and Mykonos.
-Mykonos was the last stop before returning to Turkey.
-He was later released after police determined it was a case of mistaken identity.
+In 2019, Greek police arrested a 65-year-old Lebanese man who was accused of involvement in the hijacking, but he was released after police determined it was a case of mistaken identity.

 Hezbollah reportedly denies culpability in the TWA Flight 847 hijacking, among its denials of numerous other attacks that have been attributed to the group.